ionia-corporation/active_force/README.md

 #### Decorator

-You can specify a `self.decorate(records)` method on the class, which will be called with the Restforce API results.
-This allows you to decorate the results in one pass through method, which is helpful if you bulk modify the returned API results and don't want to incur any N+1 penalties.
-You must return the altered array from the decorate method.
+You can specify a `self.decorate(records)` method on the class, which will be called once with the Restforce API results passed as the only argument.
+This allows you to decorate the results in one pass through method, which is helpful if you need to bulk modify the returned API results and don't want to incur any N+1 penalties.
+You must return the new altered array from the decorate method.

 ```ruby